fea2/compas_fea2/README.md

 # compas_fea2

-2nd generation of compas_fea.
-Current Main changes:
+2nd generation of the compas package for Finite Element Analysis.

-* Imporoved API for in-parallel development
-* Added User Material subroutines in Abaqus
-* Added Parts, Instances and Assembly to Abaqus

 ## Package objectives

-This package aims to create a bridge between the generation of structural geometries and thei analysis using popular commercial FEA software.
-The geometry generation features of these software is usually limited, teduious and time-consuming.
+This package aims to create a bridge between the generation of structural geometries and their analysis using popular commercial and open-source FEA software.

 ### Users